tufts-ml/covid19-forecasting/README.md

 ![Results folder](/results) should contain a daily_admissions_forecast.csv file of your most recent forecast.

-For those of you interested in using this forecast in conjunction with the ACED HMM model, (The forecasted entries of this CSV can be copied and pasted into the end of daily_admissions.csv file)
+TODO: For those of you interested in using this forecast in conjunction with the ACED HMM model, (The forecasted entries of this CSV can be copied and pasted into the end of daily_admissions.csv file)